Garrett Giemont

-Garrett Matthew Giemont is a strength and conditioning coach who has worked for 30 years at the professional level with several teams in the National Football League (NFL) as well as in Major League Baseball (MLB).
+Garrett Matthew Giemont (born August 31, 1957) is an American strength and conditioning coach who has worked for 30 years at the professional level with several teams in the National Football League (NFL) as well as in Major League Baseball (MLB).

 Early life

 Giemont grew up in southern California where he got into the NFL on the ground floor at age 12 as a ball boy for the Los Angeles Rams.
 He played football in high school, but any thought of a playing career was ended by knee injuries.
 He attended Fullerton College where he earned a degree in physical education.